So, I let myself get sucked into anime world again...on purpose! Haha~

 Since there would be changes again in my life, I promised that I would reward myself by watching this animation on big screen too - Koe No Katachi.
 I haven't read the manga, but one of my trusted friends told me it's a really good one.
 It was released in our country last May 10th.
 However, I was quite busy (and stressed out) that time so I had to wait a few more days to see this.

-If you guys have read my post last June 2016 about how I feel shitty once in a while, you might understand why I can totally relate to this awesome anime film.
+If you guys have read my post last June 2016 about how I feel shitty once in a while, you might understand why I can totally relate with this awesome anime film.
 It was way deeper than I thought it was.
-I know most people would never understand why I'm willing to spend money on things like this, but this is my life and I get to choose the things that I'm willing to spend time and money with.
+I know most people would never understand why I'm willing to spend money on things like this, but this is my life and I get to choose the things that I'm willing to spend time and money on.

 I've actually seen the trailer from Youtube, so, I kinda had an idea about the film.
 But seeing the whole thing was a different story.
 Unlike Kimi No Nawa which is more of a fiction animation (body/soul-switching), this one talks about real stuff that could possibly happen in a person's life - DEALING WITH BULLIES.